 The simplest way to carry out social interactions is to decide what you want from an NPC, and how you'd like to convince them to achieve it.
-After that, make an opposed test of your chosen strategy (often a Communication test with an approrelevant for the attempt (see CHAPTER 3: CHARACTER TRAITS).
+After that, make an opposed test of your chosen strategy (often a Communication test with an appropriate focus) versus the NPC's Willpower, which might apply a focus the GM considers relevant for the attempt (see CHAPTER 3: CHARACTER TRAITS).